 I am currently busy with the school in which I had a major part to play with.
-Others might say that I snatched a dream that was initially theirs.
-How can I easily claim that this is my school?
-Just to clarify – no. This is neither my school nor my dream.
+This is neither my school nor my dream.
 This is my commitment.

 A huge population of Filipino migrant families here in Singapore had previously left because of limited educational opportunities.
 And because of this situation, LEAD Centre for Education was born.
 Aba tamang-tama, I have three children studying in local school, pwede kong ma i-share sa ibang bata ang mga lessons na natutunan ng mga anak ko.
 Pwede naman sigurong pagsabayin ulit ang pagiging ina at pagiging guro.